serverless/serverless/docs/providers/aws/cli-reference/slstats.md

 While the command does need to be run from within a serverless project directory, it is a global configuration that only need be run a single time for your CLI user environment.

 Once disabled, usage events will no longer be sent from any of your serverless CLI usage.
-Once disabled, usage events will no longer be sent from any of your serverless CLI usage.
 While the command does need to be run from within a serverless project directory, it is a global configuration.

 ## Events We Collect